Ishaan2053/DevsInTech/README.md

 # Code of Conduct

 Check out the <a href="https://github.com/devs-in-tech/DevsInTech/main/CODE_OF_CONDUCT.md">Code of Conduct</a> to know an inclusive environment that respects all contributions.

-# License

-This Community is <a href="https://github.com/devs-in-tech/DevsInTech/blob/main/LICENSE">Licensed</a> under MIT license.

 ## 🚀 Getting Started